Norwegian People's Aid: 2000s

+As a board member of ICAN, NPA contributed to the campaign for a ban on nuclear weapons, which was awarded the Nobel Peace Prize in 2017.

+As of September, 2025 NPA operates in the following countries: Angola, Mozambique, Rwanda, South Africa, Sudan, South Sudan, Zimbabwe, Sudan, Bolivia, Colombia, Cuba, Ecuador, El Salvador, Guatemala, Honduras, Cambodia, Laos, Myanmar, Thailand, Vietnam, Bosnia, Herzegovina, Kosovo, Ukraine, Iraq, Lebanon, Palestine, and Syria.

 Criticism of NPA

-In March 2000, the European-Sudanese Public Affairs Council, led by David Hoile, referred to a November 1999 television documentary that alleged that NPA-controlled aeroplanes had supplied the Sudan People's Liberation Army (SPLA) with 80–100 tonnes of weapons and landmines.

-The Sri Lankan Ministry of Defence referred to allegations by unnamed groups that the Liberation Tigers of Tamil Eelam (LTTE) had "used" the NPA for "terrorist activities".
-The Ministry of Defence also expressed concern about an incident in which several NPA vehicles were stolen by the LTTE.
+U.S. Settlement for projects with Palestinian youth in Gaza and work in Iran

-In 2018, they settled a $2 million legal case with the US Department of Justice, following claims from the U.S. government that NPA breached the U.S. False Claims Act when signing an USAID grant agreement in South Sudan, by failing to disclose NPA's activities in support for a democratisation project for youth in Gaza from 2012 to 2016, and a demining project in Iran that ended in 2008, the latter an assignment for the Norwegian oil company Norsk Hydro.
+In 2018, NPA paid a $2 million settlement to the US Department of Justice and after disagreements around the U.S. False Claims Act regarding democracy training for youth in Palestine from 2012 to 2016, and a demining project in Iran that ended in 2008, the latter an assignment for the Norwegian oil company Norsk Hydro.
+The case was based on a lawsuit from TZAC, INC (The Zionist Advocacy Center) in 2015.
 Israel has called on the EU to stop funding Norwegian People's Aid due to its alleged links to groups categorized by the United States, EU and Israel as terrorist groups.
+Several EU countries have claimed that they have not received sufficient evidence to consider Israel's allegations.